Phil Lord and Christopher Miller: 2000s

 Though nothing they pitched made it to air, they produced the pilot to Clone High, which was subsequently dropped by Fox.
 After they wrote and produced on a series of sitcoms, MTV informed the duo that they were interested in purchasing a 13-episode season of Clone High.
 Although the show was met with acclaim, MTV canceled the series after hunger strike protests occurred in India over the show's portrayal of Gandhi as a motor-mouthed partier.

 In 2003, the two were tapped to write a screenplay for Cloudy with a Chance of Meatballs, their first feature film.
 After a year working on the script, they were fired for story issues and replaced with new writers, who after a year were fired themselves.
 Lord and Miller were re-hired in 2006.
 The two completely redid the script, this time with the creative input of their crew.
 The new draft had the protagonist as a failed inventor who wanted to prove himself to his town.
 The two were almost fired again after Amy Pascal, the head of Sony Pictures at the time, criticized the film for a lack of story.
 Although the film succeeded on the comedic front in the animatic stage, Pascal cited the lack of an anchoring relationship in the film as a failure in the story telling.
 Unable to create new characters and environments to suit the new story demands, the two elevated the character of the tackle shop extra to be the protagonist's father, thereby creating the relationship Pascal had requested.
-The pair's experience on Cloudy with a Chance of Meatballs taught them two valuable lessons: the power of creative collaboration and the importance of emotion in a story.

 Cloudy with a Chance of Meatballs was released in 2009 to positive reviews.